wevbarker/HiGGS-devel/README.md

 #### Installation test

 More general examples can be found in the notebook `./xAct/HiGGS/Documentation/Examples/tutor.nb`.
 This notebook also acts as an install test.
-1. Move the test files into your working directory:
+1. Move the test files into your working directory, e.g. for a global install:
 	```bash
 	cp /usr/share/Mathematica/Applications/xAct/HiGGS/Documentation/Examples/tutor.nb ./
 	cp -r /usr/share/Mathematica/Applications/xAct/HiGGS/Documentation/Examples/svy ./